Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_17_DESeq/final_paper.md

 While both can be used to perform differential expression analysis, they do have different methodologies, which makes them suitable for different types of experiments.
 DESeq2 primarily conducts gene-level analysis, while Cuffdiff specializes in transcript-level analysis [[5]](https://doi.org/10.1093/bib/bbt086).
 The capability of Cuffdiff to perform transcript-level analysis is attributed to its integration with the Cufflinks package, which first aligns the reads into transcripts, facilitating detailed investigation at the transcript level.
 The key difference between gene-level and transcript-level analysis lies in the level of granularity.
 Gene-level analysis provides an overview of the entire gene's expression, while transcript-level analysis splits gene expression into all types of transcript isoforms.

-For example, to perform alternative splicing analysis, Cuffdiff would be the appropriate tool to use since each RNA isoform corresponds to a unique combination of exons, and you want to know if specific isoforms are upregulated or downregulated [[6]](https://zhonglab.gitbook.io/3dgenome/chap0-preparation/03-rna-seq-differential-analysis).
+For example, to perform alternative splicing analysis, Cuffdiff would be the appropriate tool to use since each RNA isoform corresponds to a unique combination of exons, and you want to know if specific isoforms are upregulated or downregulated.
 On the other hand, DESeq2 wouldn't be the appropriate tool here since all the RNA isoforms would be considered as the same gene, hiding the information on the specific isoform expressions.

 Additionally, unlike DESeq2, cuffdiff is written in C++ which can help afford it extra computation speed since it compiles down to native code.